juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 You are strongly encouraged to upgrade JuiceFS CSI Driver to v0.10 and later versions, the method demonstrated below are not recommended for production use.
 :::

-If you're using [Mount by process mode](../introduction.md#by-process), or using CSI Driver prior to v0.10.0, and cannot easily upgrade to v0.10, you can choose to upgrade JuiceFS Client independently, inside the CSI Node Service pod.
+If you're using [Mount by process mode](../introduction.md#by-process), or using CSI Driver prior to v0.10.0, and cannot easily upgrade to v0.10, you can choose to upgrade JuiceFS Client independently, inside the CSI Node Service Pod.

-This is only a temporary solution, if CSI Node Service pods are recreated, or new nodes are added to Kubernetes cluster, you'll need to run this script again.
+This is only a temporary solution, if CSI Node Service Pods are recreated, or new nodes are added to Kubernetes cluster, you'll need to run this script again.

-1. Use this script to replace the `juicefs` binary in `juicefs-csi-node` pod with the new built one:
+1. Use this script to replace the `juicefs` binary in `juicefs-csi-node` Pod with the new built one:

    ```bash
    #!/bin/bash